Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 to guess the number correctly.
 In each wrong attempt, the computer will give a hint that the number is greater or smaller than the one you have guessed.

+## day 30
+Wtite a program that count down time in which the user can set a timer and then when the time is completed, the user will be notified that the time has ended.